 Sales price: £145,000 (including amount offered over valuation)

 In this example, the buyer contributed £5,000 of savings to offer over the valuation price.
 The Scottish Government contributed 40% of the property price and will get the same percentage back when the property is sold.
 The buyer can choose to increase their share in the property over time.

 In addition to first time buyers, the following groups get priority access to the scheme:

 - People with a disability who can demonstrate a housing need

 - Veterans who have left the armed forces within the past two years

 - Widows, widowers and other partners of service personnel who have lost their life while serving in the armed forces within the last two years

-- People over 60 who can demonstrate a housing need.
+- People aged over 60 who can demonstrate a housing need

-Link Housing administer the LIFT scheme on behalf of the Scottish Government.
-Apply through Link’s dedicated LIFT team:
+Link Housing administer the LIFT scheme on behalf of the Scottish Government for the whole of Scotland.
+Applications to the scheme are made through Link’s dedicated LIFT team.

 or for more information on the LIFT scheme or how to apply online: